usnistgov/OSCAL/docs/schema/_catalogXML.md

 Appears with numbering in ordinal position

-Although this echoes HTML [&lt;ol>](#ol-element--ordered-list), renditional aspects of this element are not offered by OSCAL.
+Although this echoes HTML `ol`, renditional aspects of this element are not offered by OSCAL.
 How lists are to be numbered is left to implementations; it is likely that specific control catalogs will have their own schemes.

 At present there is no support for "continued lists", as we have not seen any in documents in scope for analysis.